 Fundamentals of New York Law.
 This optional, two-credit course is highly recommended for any LL.M. student who intends to take the New York State bar exam upon graduation.
 It provides students with a review of U.S. legal doctrine, giving special attention to the laws of New York.
 The substantive subjects covered may include criminal law, criminal procedure, family law, real property, torts, UCC sales, and wills.
 Working with these subjects, students will hone skills required to identify legal issues, and analyze and write essays.

-With seven attorney counselors and a designated LL.M. advisor, OCS will assist you with all aspects of your employment goals from externship to practical opportunities, public service, and beyond.
+With seven attorney counselors, OCS will assist you with all aspects of your employment goals from externship to practical opportunities, public service, and beyond.

 The New York State Bar Exam.